 I prepared a course on Machine Learning with Charles Isbell for the Udacity/Georgia Tech/AT&T Online Master of Science in Computer Science.
 The Machine Learning course materials are available for free via Udacity.
 Enrollment is 22000+ as of November, 2014.

 Here is a list of the PhD dissertations I have advised.

 My Rutgers students were members of The Rutgers Laboratory for Real-Life Reinforcement Learning (or RL3).

-Fall 2015, I'm involved with three classes: a graduate seminar on Learning and Sequential Decision Making (qualified undergraduates welcome!), 2D-Game Engines (with Michael Thiesmeyer), and Designing Humanity Centered Robots (with Ian Gonsher).
+Fall 2015, I was involved with three classes: a graduate / advanced undergraduate seminar on Learning and Sequential Decision Making, 2D-Game Engines (with Michael Thiesmeyer), and Designing Humanity Centered Robots (with Ian Gonsher).